MeetFika

 So I built the thing I kept wishing I had.
 You and your teammate write the agenda together.
 Follow-ups carry over instead of slipping away.
 Someone’s goals stay in front of you week to week.
 And after a year, when it’s time to write their review, the record is already there.
 It doesn’t manage people for you.
 It makes the human part of the job easier to do well.

 I use it every week now, with my own team and with other managers I work alongside.
-It’s also won over a few people I didn’t expect it to, including a former director from a well-known company.
 Ultimately, the only measure that really counts is how well it works for you and your team, and whether you find it as useful as I do.

 Remember: Management is about relationships, and 1:1s are where those relationships actually live.
-MeetFika just makes sure you remember what happened last week as you prepare for the next one.
+MeetFika just makes sure you remember what happened one 1:1 at a time.

 — Romeo